 As used in this annual information form (the "AIF"), unless the context indicates or requires otherwise, the terms "Company" or "Westaim" refer to The Westaim Corporation (including, where applicable, its predecessor entities) and its subsidiaries, the term "HIIG" refers to Houston International Insurance Group, Ltd. and its subsidiaries and the terms "Arena" or the "Arena Group" refer collectively to Arena Investors (as defined herein), Arena Finance Company Inc. ("Arena Finance") and Arena Origination Co., LLC ("Arena Origination") and their respective affiliated entities.
 The term "Arena Investors" refers collectively to Westaim Arena Holdings II, LLC ("WAHII") and its subsidiary entities (including Arena Investors, LP), Arena Special Opportunities Fund (Onshore) GP, LLC ("ASOF-ON GP") and Arena Special Opportunities Fund (Offshore) II GP, LP ("ASOF-OFF II GP").
-Unless otherwise stated, the information contained in this AIF is as of March 30, 2017.
+Unless otherwise stated, the information contained in this AIF is as of March 29, 2018.

 As a result of the completion of the Arena Transactions (as defined herein), a significant majority of revenues and costs of the Company are sourced and incurred in United States dollars.
 As a result, the Company changed its functional currency from Canadian dollars to United States dollars, prospectively from August 31, 2015.
 Also on August 31, 2015, the Company changed its presentation currency from Canadian dollars to United States dollars.
 All dollar amounts herein are expressed in United States dollars unless otherwise indicated.
 Unless otherwise indicated, financial information in this AIF regarding the Company has been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board.
 HIIG and the Arena Group maintain their accounts in United States dollars.
-The accounts of HIIG are prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP") and the accounts of the Arena Group are prepared in accordance with either IFRS or U.S. GAAP.
+The accounts of HIIG and the Arena Group are prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP").